 - 4.4.1.
 Consumption of alcohol in unauthorized areas, residence halls, or other campus locations (including first violation). - 4.4.2.
 Use or possession of unapproved electrical appliances in residence hall rooms. - 4.4.3.
 Propping open doors of residence facilities. - 4.4.4.
-Throwing garbage or other items out windows.
+Throwing garbage or other items out windows. - 4.4.5.
+Construction of an unauthorized loft without permission from Facilities. - 4.4.6.
+Removal of hall lounge furniture to use in student rooms.

-- 4.4.5.
-Construction of unauthorized loft without a permit. - 4.4.6.
-Removal of hall lounge furniture to use in student rooms. - 4.4.7.
-The possession and/or use of any open flame devices, such as candles (burned or unburned), incense, smoking, wax melters, and oil-burning lamps.
-These items are prohibited and may be confiscated. - 4.4.8.
+- 4.4.7.
+The use or possession of any open flame devices, such as candles (whether burning, burnt, new or decorative, with or without a wick), lighters, matches, incense, wax melters, and oil-burning lamps.
+These items are prohibited and will be confiscated. - 4.4.8.
 Damaging College property will result in charges to the individual(s) responsible for said damage.
 Damage to individual rooms or apartments will be shared by the students assigned to that space. - 4.4.9.
 Students living in the residence halls are expected to express themselves civilly at all times.
 Students are prohibited from using the windows of residence halls for displays of signage of any type. - 4.4.10.
 Students may not climb fences or exterior walls of the Townhouses, or other buildings; this includes climbing or jumping up/down, and across between windows.
 Students are prohibited from using windows for egress to or from an area. - 4.4.11.
 Residents are required to exercise consideration for others at all times, and will observe 24-hour courtesy hours.
 They will also observe quiet hours between the hours of 10p.m. and 8a.m.
 (Sunday Thursday) and midnight to 10 a.m.
 (Friday and Saturday).
 Quiet hours are times when noise should not be heard from the hallway, stairwell, or outside of a resident's room.
 All residents will be mindful of their peers' schedules with regard to noise, which may require reduced levels of noise.
 Residents are expected to maintain an environment conducive to sleeping and studying within the residence hall at all times.
 Noise can be defined as the persistent interruption of a reasonable level of peace and quiet. - 4.4.12.
-The College reserves the right, at the discretion of the Vice President of Student Affairs and/or their designee, to enter a room when there is probable cause to believe that there may be a concern regarding policy violations or the health, safety, and/or welfare of the resident and/or any member of the student body.
+The College reserves the right, at the discretion of the Vice President of Campus Life & Inclusion and/or their designee, to enter a room when there is probable cause that there may be a concern regarding policy violations or the health, safety, and/or welfare of the resident and/or any member of the student body.
 Failure to abide by these policies and regulations will result in disciplinary action as prescribed by the Springfield College Student Handbook.
 College personnel including, but not limited to, Residence Life staff, Facilities and Campus Services Department (FACS), and contracted personnel may enter the rooms for maintenance purposes and to inspect vacancies.
 When feasible, students will be notified in advance.
 The resident is not required to be present at the time of entry.
 The Residence Life staff may conduct Health and Safety room inspections at least twice per semester and are not required to provide notice, though they may choose to do so. - 4.4.12.1.
 Students who fail a room inspection due to ongoing room inspection failures, alcohol, drug, or fire safety concerns will have an administrative hearing.
-Students who fail a room inspection, for the first time, for any other reason will receive a written warning and be subject to a follow-up room inspection.
+Students who fail a room inspection, for the first time, for any other reason will receive a written warning and be subject to a follow-up room inspection. - 4.4.13.
+The storage of non-medical, electric or battery-operated vehicles within the residence hall, hallways, or within a student's individual room.